lf-edge/edge-home-orchestration-go/README.md

 ## How to build ##

-This project offers Docker image build as a defualt build option.
+This project offers Docker image build as a default build option.

 ```shell
 $ ./build.sh